Massacres of Albanians in the Balkan Wars: Background

 When the Serbo-Montenegrin forces invaded the Vilayet of Kosovo in 1912, much of the Albanian population fled due to the feared (and actual) violence they experienced at the hands of the invading armies.
 The Serb military effort to conquer Kosovo had overtones of extermination due to Serb retaliation against Albanians affecting children and women, including the killing of women and men and the destruction of homes.
 During this period, 235 villages were burned down: 133 by Serb forces and 102 by the Montenegrins.
 Steven Schwarts writes that during the capture of Durrës, Shkodër and Shengjin, Serbian soldiers massacred and pillaged poor Albanians.
 According to the Albanian Armend Bekaj, the Serbian invasion of Kosovo was illegal.
 Anna Di Lellio writes that the Serbian expansion campaign forced Albanians to accept a Serb nationalist ideology which made them feel like a minority in their homeland.

 According to a telegram sent from the Serbian consul in Prishtina, dated 22 September 1912, the Albanians were scared of the potential Serbian invasion.
 Nikola Pašić then ordered that Milan Rakić and Jovan M. Jovanović write a proclamation declaring that "the Serbian army would not act against Albanians but Turkey, and that the army would free the Serbs.
 The Albanians would not be harmed, and schools and places of worship would be left alone, and that there would be freedom of language."
 Belgrade had promised Isa Boletini to act friendly towards the Albanian uprising against the Turks and that the Albanians and Serbs would live in peace.
+Although the Kingdom of Serbia signed the Hague Conventions of 1899 and 1907, it did not follow the 1907 treaty; Muslim civilians in Kosovo were ill-treated and subject to excessive violence.